Danp04/Test2/pages/getting-started.md

 ![menu](../images/main_menu.jpg)

 1. **Home** page
-2. **Getting started** section where you can find out how to make the use of this guide
+2. **Getting started** section
 3. **Explore Poland** section where you can find all information related to the tech comm in Poland and the Polish job market
 4. **Community building** guidelines
-5. **FAQ** section where you will find answers to all common doubts
+5. **FAQ** section where you will find possible answers to your doubts

-* the part where you can investigate tech comm worldwide
+* the part where you can investigate the tech comm worldwide

 ![roadmap](../images/com_roadmap.jpg)